 Here’s the building I work in.
 Fans of the show Parks and Recreation might recognize it as the Gryzzl building.
 I kind of wish I hadn’t used the whole roll taking landscape and architectural shots, and had gathered a couple friends to shoot them from about 10 or 15 feet away.
 I’ll bet that’s the kind of photograph this camera was made for.

-All of the 127 cameras I ever shot delivered square photos.
+All of the 127 cameras I’ve ever used delivered square photos.
 It was novel to get 4×6 photos from the Baby Brownie.
 But the pop-up viewfinder shows considerably less than what the camera sees.
 When I framed this shot, the Wrecks sign filled much, much more of the frame.
 The photo above of my house filled the viewfinder from left to right.
-If I shoot the Baby Brownie again, I’ll choose subjects 10 to 15 feet away and see how it behaves.
-I’m betting Kodak designed this camera to favor family photos rather than landscapes.
+Since these are the kinds of subjects I shoot, I’ll need to adapt.
+Also: notice how the markings on the film’s backing paper came through on this shot.

 127 film is hard to come by, limiting the ability to shoot cameras like this.
 A few small companies offer 127 film, which I believe is larger format film cut down to 127 size.
 Try the Film Photography Store (here) to see what they have in stock.
 Frugal Photographer may also offer some 127; try here.
 I bought a roll of Kodak Ektar hand-cut and respooled from this eBay seller and gave it a whirl.

 Given that my Baby Brownie didn’t leak light when I shot the Efke, I have to think the red areas on these images come thanks to the vagaries of cutting down and respooling film by hand.
 But when you ignore that, aren’t these colors terrific?
 I do love Ektar in old box cameras.